Oczy Mlody

-Oczy Mlody (an erroneous Polish phrase, which could mean "the young eyes") is the fourteenth studio album by experimental rock band the Flaming Lips, released on January 13, 2017, on Warner Bros in the US and Bella Union in the UK.
+Oczy Mlody (an erroneous Polish phrase, which could mean "the young eyes") is the fourteenth studio album by American rock band The Flaming Lips, released on January 13, 2017, on Warner Bros in the US and Bella Union in the UK.
 It is the first album to feature band members Jake Ingalls, Nicholas Ley and Matt Duckworth.

 Background and recording process

 Studio work on the band's album The Terror wrapped up in April 2012, the year before Ingalls joined.
 Recordings for Oczy Mlody began only two months later and continued intermittently for four years in parallel with much other activity.
 In 2013 the band released a Stone Roses cover album.
 After touring for The Terror wrapped up in 2014, longtime member Kliph Scurlock was fired from the band.
 About the same time, the band teamed up with Miley Cyrus, who appeared on their covers version of the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles titled With a Little Help from My Fwends.
 The following year, they assisted her with recording Miley Cyrus & Her Dead Petz, and went on tour as her backing band in support of the album.
 Recordings for Oczy Mlody eventually finished in June 2016, and the album was released on 13 January 2017.